eclipse/mosaic.website/content/docs/develop_applications/navigation.md

 ---

 The navigation of vehicles (i.e. calculation of routes) is handled completely by the [Application Simulator](/docs/simulators/application_simulator#eclipse-mosaic-application-simulator).
-Each vehicle is equipped with a navigation system which provides all required information and functions for navigational purposes:
+Each vehicle is equipped with a `NavigationModule` which provides all required information and functions for navigational purposes:

 * Retrieve the current position and heading of the vehicle.
 * Get the target of the vehicle.